 Overpriced listings simply waste your time.
 They also create little enquiry of any substance.
 If you take a qualified buyer to an overpriced listing, they will usually criticize your expertise and the validity of the listing.
 They will also say that the vendor is ‘crazy’ to ask such a price.
 Buyers are not stupid.

-So here are some recommendations for dealing with highly priced properties and unrealistic vendors.
+So here are some recommendations for dealing with higher-priced properties and unrealistic vendors.

-- If the owner of the property wants to list at a high price, ask them about their priorities when it comes to results verses risking the reduction of enquiry.
-Highly priced properties rarely create much enquiry.
+- If the owner of the property wants to list at a high price, ask them about their priorities when it comes to results versus risking the reduction of enquiry.
+Highly-priced properties rarely create much enquiry.

 - Most of the buyers in this market are familiar with the prevailing market conditions and price ranges.
 They will only inspect the property and make an offer when they believe the asking price is relatively aligned to the prevailing market conditions.
 They will not lift the telephone to make an enquiry with an overpriced listing.